opencog/benchmark/README.md

   pattern matcher queries.

 * __query-links__ -- Several real-world benchmarks for performing
-  complex pattern matchs on a real-world natural-language dataset.
+  complex pattern matches on a real-world natural-language dataset.
   One models an activity one might need in a parser, that of joining together connectors.
 It creates 576 `BindLink`'s with four `GlobNodes` and a `Variable`, each.
 The `Glob`s are used to search for connectable